WindsorWZZ/OOP-C-/ex3 Adventure/README.md

 1. the source code
 2. a makefile (Mac, Linux) or exe (Windows), depending on your development environment
 3. an external input file with your test data

+# Getting started
+There are three modes in the game adventure:
+1. Quick Start
+The puzzle size will be set to 10 * 10 and the position of you, the princess and the monster will be randomized.
+You should input your action step by step to save the princess.
+2. Start
+You can set the puzzle size and all the positions.
+Then input your action step by step to save the princess.
+3. Input file
+Read a file that **only** contains the actions that you are going to take.
+The game will return a result of the game.
+***Tips: ***At each step, you will be notified the distance between you and the princess, you and the monster.
+The lobby will be marked as ```L```, your current position will be marked as ```O```, the rooms that you have entered will be marked as ```*```, the unknown rooms will remain empty.